uvwxy/arduino-iod-os/Readme.md

 What works

-- display temparature, pressure, humidity
+- display temperature, pressure, humidity
 - display uptime, time (can fetch time from http)